My day at COP26: 'I told world leaders: We're not drowning, we're fighting'

 I'd spent a couple of days working on my speech - writing it out, making cuts.
 I felt immense pressure to represent the Pacific well.

-Due uncertainty around Covid, so few Pacific delegates have been able to get to the UK.
+Due to uncertainty around Covid, so few Pacific delegates have been able to get to the UK.
 And with all the quarantine rules - you need to go via New Zealand to get to Samoa - I left not knowing when I might be able to go back.

 I remember, at primary school, my teacher telling my class that climate change could mean small islands like Samoa, Tutuila and Tonga might drown.
 I just thought, "I'm not going to let my islands drown."